serious-scaffold/ss-cpp/_sources/tutorials/building.md.txt

 # Building

 A general guide on how to build the project is provided here.
 The project uses CMake as the build system and vcpkg as the package manager.
+Essentially, we follow the vcpkg triplet and toolchain configuration to build the project.

 ## Prerequisites